rodolphe37/nfc-updates-front/README.md

 ## Start project

 ### Warning !
-***this administration template work with a Backend that you can download or clone at this address*** [Backend for this administration template](https://github.com/WildCodeSchool/nfc-updates-back.git)
+***this administration template works with a Backend that you can download or clone at this address*** [Backend for this administration template](https://github.com/WildCodeSchool/nfc-updates-back.git)
 ---